sourcegraph/about/blogposts/from-saas-to-on-prem.md

 ![Customer versions](images/on-prem-customerversions.jpg "Customer versions")

-While Saas may be the right solution for a variety of products, having on-premises deployment turned out to be the deciding factor for security conscious companies to adopt Sourcegraph.
+While SaaS may be the right solution for a variety of products, providing on-premises deployment turned out to be the deciding factor for security-conscious companies to adopt Sourcegraph.